Skip to main content

 Notes

-• SUBTRACT does not support immediate operands such as SUBTRACT I:_, 123.
-Instead, use a negative addition such as ADD I:_, -123.
+• subtract does not support immediate operands such as subtract i:_, 123.
+Instead, use a negative addition such as add i:_, -123.
 Chombit's design ensures that negative addition sets the condition flags the same as subtraction.

-• If the previous instruction was WITH CARRY, and CF is 0, then an extra 1 will be subtracted.
+• If the previous instruction was with carry, and CF is 0, then an extra 1 will be subtracted.
 This is the subtract-with-carry model familiar from ARM and 6502 processors.

 • Note: Some other CPU architectures such as x86 and Z80 use the "subtract-with-borrow" model instead of "subtract-with-carry."
 For those CPUs, an extra 1 is subtracted when CF=1 (rather than CF=0), and an underflow would be indicated by CF=1 (rather than CF=0).